epistemex/cue2srt/README.md

 Also notice that options can come in any order.

+You can also output the subtitles as a WebVTT file using the option `--vtt` which uses the extension '.vtt' instead of '.srt'.

 **Templates:**

 You can define a template file that allow for advanced formatting of text (assuming